Associate Professor of Art

 Why Study Art at Goshen College?

-- Small class sizes with faculty who are practicing artists
+- Small class sizes with faculty who are practicing artists.

-- Career readiness with internships in galleries, museums, studios, and more
+- Career readiness with internships in galleries, museums, studios and more

 Career Paths for GC Art Graduates

-- Graphic designers, photographers, and illustrators
+- Graphic designers, photographers, illustrators and art directors

-- Architects and interior designers
+- Architects and interior designers, fashion designers, and product designers

-- Art teachers (K-12 and higher education)
+- Art teachers in K-12 and higher education or art therapists

 - Arts administrators, curators, and museum educators

-- Business owners and creative entrepreneurs
+- Small business owners and creative entrepreneurs

 For more information on career possibilities, visit the Occupational Outlook Handbook or explore professional associations like the American Institute of Graphic Arts and the American Art Therapy Association.